 b.
 Throughout the year, we review Baron clients’ tax situations and see if any strategic trades can be made to help reduce tax-burdens.
 As year-end approaches, we look to minimize tax impacts when possible.
 However, our main focus is adhering to portfolio strategy, while minimizing taxes when possible.

-5. If you are 70 ½ or older, or if you have inherited a tax deferred account, make sure you understand how required minimum distributions (RMDs) apply to you
+5. If you are 70 ½ or older, or if you have inherited a tax-deferred account, make sure you understand how required minimum distributions (RMDs) apply to you

 a.
-If either of the above apply to you, you will need to take an RMD.
+If either of the above applies to you, you will need to take an RMD.
 Contact your advisor or custodian to help understand the amount and how to take your RMD.
 It is important to take your required minimum distribution in order to prevent any penalties from the IRS.

 b.
 At Baron, we advise our clients on the timing, the structure (lump sum or regular distributions throughout the year) and the correct dollar amount needed to be withdrawn from retirement accounts requiring RMDs.

 If you have any questions, don’t hesitate to contact the Baron Financial Group team.